the Creative Commons Attribution 4.0 License.

 For evaluating the model performances, we chose verification metrics like those used in Zhou et al. (2022) and Baquero et al. (2022), because those metrics have been largely applied to wind forecast through machine-learning methods.
 For further information on these metrics, see Zhou et al. (2022) and Baquero et al. (2022).

-• Coefficient of determination (R2): the R2 tells us how much the model differs from the original data, and it is related to the correlation coefficient.
+Coefficient of determination (R2): the R2 tells us how much the model differs from the original data, and it is related to the correlation coefficient.

-• Mean squared error (MSE):
+Mean squared error (MSE):

-• Root mean squared error (RMSE):
+Root mean squared error (RMSE):

-• Mean absolute error (MAE):
+Mean absolute error (MAE):

-• Mean absolute percentage error (MAPE):
+Mean absolute percentage error (MAPE):

-Here yi, y and yi^ are the actual value, the mean of the observed data and the predicted value.
+Here yi, and are the actual value, the mean of the observed data and the predicted value.
 N is the total number of data points, and ϵ is an arbitrarily small but strictly positive number to avoid undefined results when yi is zero.

-Lastly, we applied the bootstrapping technique (Efron and Tibshirani1994) to estimate the error bars for R2.
-For this purpose, we used the bootstrap function from the SciPy library (Virtanen et al.2020), with a confidence level of 0.95 and number of resamples equal to 100 times the data points.
+Lastly, we applied the bootstrapping technique (Efron and Tibshirani, 1994) to estimate the error bars for R2.
+For this purpose, we used the bootstrap function from the SciPy library (Virtanen et al., 2020), with a confidence level of 0.95 and number of resamples equal to 100 times the data points.

 2.5 Observational campaigns